Moving from Data to Action on Evictions in Mecklenburg County

 In June 2019, the National Neighborhood Indicators Partnership conferred the G. Thomas Kingsley Impact Award to the UNC Charlotte Urban Institute and Mecklenburg County for the impact their research and data on evictions have had in Charlotte.
 The award recognizes a NNIP Partner organization that has demonstrated impact using neighborhood data to improve local policy and practice to benefit low-income communities.

-UNC Charlotte Urban Institute and Mecklenburg County, along with the City of Charlotte, are the Charlotte partners in the National Neighborhood Indicators Partnership, a network of local data intermediaries in more than 30 cities, coordinated by the Urban Institute.
-All of them, like UNC Charlotte Urban Institute and Mecklenburg County, are navigators to help their communities use data to inform decisions and advance equity.
+This story was written by Kassie Scott at the Urban Institute, drawn from documents and interviews with residents and Legal Aid of North Carolina.
+UNC Charlotte Urban Institute and Mecklenburg County, along with the City of Charlotte, are the Charlotte partners in the National Neighborhood Indicators Partnership, a learning network in 30 cities coordinated by the Urban Institute.
+All partners ensure communities have access to data and the skills to use information to advance equity and well-being across neighborhoods.